c4s4/neon/doc/usermanual.md

 ### Creating templates

-To create your own templates, you can have a look at following Github project; <http://github.com/c4s4/build> which contains example *Golang* template project.
+To create your own templates, you can have a look at the following Github project: <http://github.com/c4s4/build> which contains an example *Golang* template project.

 The template is made of a build file, *golang.tpl*: